alexhallam/tablespoon/README.md

 from cmdstanpy import install_cmdstan

-# If this is your first time installing cmdstanpy
+# Run if this is your first time installing cmdstanpy
-install_cmdstan()
+# install_cmdstan()

 # pull and clean data
 # columns must have the columns "ds" and "y"
+# this time series is at the daily level. the seasonality is 7 days.
 df = (
     pd.read_csv("https://storage.googleapis.com/data_xvzf/m5_state_sales.csv")
     .query("state_id == 'CA'")